 He replied “I thought friends help each other out.
 And since you’re talking about owing money, I bought you several lunches because I thought we were friends”.

 I don’t like to fight with others.
 It’s just not a nice thing to do, and if it isn’t anything serious I’ll just let it slide.
 But if it’s work-related, it’s different.

 So, I said “I’m sorry I forgot about you buying me so many lunches.
-I really don’t remember about that because I was really busy when we were on that job” “But if it was that much money, why did you not ask me to pay half?
+I really don’t remember about that because I was really busy when we were working on that project together” “But if it was that much money, why did you not ask me to pay half?
 Why did you insist on buying the lunches?
 You know I’m okay with going Dutch.”

 “Because we are friends.
 And friends don’t act petty like that”

 That’s when I realized we had completely different sets of values, and different ways of thinking.
 It wasn’t about me or him doing something wrong, it was just that we viewed things differently.